Nabilson/Capstone/Capstone/Readme.txt

 The code makes use of the A* algorithm for path tracking similar to part 2 of the c++ program on Udacity.

+The code contains 2 classes.
+Node which contains the attributes for the nodes and Model which builds the grid.
+(Rubric point)

 It uses Nodes to represent the grid.
 For example, Grid[0][0] is the top left Node.
 In it's current configuration there are 16x12 Nodes.(see grid.png)